zzzprojects/docs/learnentityframeworkcore.com/pages/query-types.md

 group by oi.OrderId, c.Name, o.DateCreated
 ```

-Then the `Customer` entity must be included as a navigational property:
+Then the `Customer` entity must be included as a navigation property:

 ```csharp
 public class OrderHeader